OfficeDev/office-dev-program-docs/docs/office-365-developer-program-faq.md

 ### When my subscription is about to expire, can I extend it?

 At this time, we are unable to extend existing subscriptions.
-However, you can extend your subscription by purchasing a special option for $99.00/year.
+However, you can extend your subscription by purchasing a special option for $99.00 per user per year.
 When your subscription is about to expire, you will receive a reminder about renewing it that contains instructions for how to extend your subscription.

 <a name="account-types"> </a>